syall/SIPF/docs/REPORT.md

 #### BacktrackLevel

-TODO

 BacktrackLevel is a modified version of the DAF algorithm \[1] that finds mappings of the subcircuit logical relation graph in the coupling graph.
 For each logical island, BacktrackLevel is called so that all of the logical qubits in that island are mapped before the next island is mapped.

-If there is only one logical qubit in an island, the mapping is handled within BacktrackLevel before another recursive call to BacktrackLevel.
+If there is only one logical qubit in an island, the mapping is handled within BacktrackLevel before another recursive call to BacktrackLevel with the rest of the logical islands.

 ```text
 BacktrackLevel